MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-ipython-notebook-machine-learning.md

     ```

    From the first row in the prediction, you can see that for an HVAC system with ID 20 and system age of 25 years, the building is hot (**prediction=1.0**).
 The first value for DenseVector (0.49999) corresponds to the  prediction 0.0 and the second value (0.5001) corresponds to the prediction 1.0.
 In the output, even though the second value is only marginally higher, the model shows **prediction=1.0**.
 10. Shut down the notebook to release the resources.
 To do so, from the **File** menu on the notebook, select **Close and Halt**.
-This will shut down and close the notebook.
+This action shuts down and closes the notebook.

 ## Use Anaconda scikit-learn library for Spark machine learning
 Apache Spark clusters in HDInsight include Anaconda libraries.
-This also includes the **scikit-learn** library for machine learning.
+It also includes the **scikit-learn** library for machine learning.
 The library also includes various data sets that you can use to build sample applications directly from a Jupyter notebook.
 For examples on using the scikit-learn library, see [http://scikit-learn.org/stable/auto_examples/index.html](http://scikit-learn.org/stable/auto_examples/index.html).

 ## Next steps